robertliwpe/disksize/README.md

 If you have also deployed the `dirsize.php` file into the root directory of the WordPress install you can also access this information in browser e.g. `https://www.example.com/dirsize.php`

 An example of the browser output can be found here: http://robertliwpe.wpengine.com/dirsize.php

+### Version 2.0 Released

+Version 2.0 is now able to fully function from your local terminal.
+As long as you have set up your SSH Gateway to your WP Engine account correctly (refer above), and you have `chmod +x disksizeauto.sh` the file, simply execute, and it will loop through your installs to provide you file system size in Bytes.

+***Right Click to Download it: https://github.com/robertliwpe/disksize/raw/main/dirsizeauto.sh***